Vermeille/Torchelie/README.md

   commandline as well with `python -m torchelie.recipes.feature_vis`.
 * `DeepDreamRecipe` implements something close to Deep Dream.
   `python -m torchelie.recipes.deepdream` works.
-* `ImageClassifierRecipe` (WIP) trains a model for image classification.
-It provides advanced logging such as loss plots, accuracy plots, confusion matrix (coming soon)
+* `Classification` trains a model for image classification.
+It provides logging of loss and accuracy.
+It has a commandline interface with `python3 -m torchelie.recipes.classification` to quickly train a classifier on an image folder with train images and another with test images.

 ## `torchelie.utils`